ccpintoiu/100k-sec-GCP-benchmark/readme.md

 15k users and ramp up: 45 user. check you also have 144 workers registered. hit run:

+Access Locust UI: Open a web browser to http://<MASTER_VM_EXTERNAL_IP>:8089.

+Automating Locust Deployment (Advanced):
+For more repeatable tests, consider using tools like Terraform or Deployment Manager to script the creation of the GCE VMs and the startup scripts to run Locust.
+You could also containerize Locust and run it on GKE.

 <img width="826" height="220" alt="image" src="https://github.com/user-attachments/assets/7f3b91f3-ab2f-4c14-8316-4fed60eb683f" />

 7. Monitor Clour Run instances and BQ, check graph from Locust UI: